-Respiratory diseases and gastrointestinal diseases remain among the main causes of children's diseases in Sana'a, Yemen.
+Respiratory diseases and gastrointestinal diseases might be remaining among the main causes of children's diseases in Sana'a, Yemen.
 These findings call for better newborn and child recovery and survival interventions that focus on the key factors that lead to childhood disease.